RomainCroze/Statistical-Image-Completion/README.md

 ### How to use:
 -----

 Compile the program with a compiler of your choice (tested with GCC).
 The executable only takes one argument: the image path.
-Then you have to enter several parameters (you can try poppyField.jpg with 5,32,0.5,60 and 5 for example).
+Then you have to enter several parameters (size of each patch, minimum offset value, random search parameter, number of offsets, graphcut parameter).

 ### Sources:
 -----